-A further disadvantage in the prior art is the effi- 65 few complex manufacturing processes. ciency limitation caused by the lack of precision of alignment of the diaphragm relative to the magnet structure.
+A further disadvantage in the prior art is the effi- 60 few complex manufacturing processes. ciency limitation caused by the lack of precision of alignment of the diaphragm relative to the magnet structure.
 To provide maximum efficiency, the magnets should be closely spaced adjacent the coil.
-This is especially critical with small, high frequency drivers, which typically use fewer coil turns and, thus, require a high strength magnetic field.
+This is especially critical with small, high frequency drivers, which 65 ducer having a rigid moving mass of reduced weight. typically use fewer coil turns and, thus, require a high strength magnetic field.
 The limitation of the prior art, however, is that imprecise positioning of the diaphragm and coil relative to the magnet creates a risk of the diaphragm contacting the magnet structure as the diaphragm vibrates or as misalignment occurs over time and use.
-Thus, a wide gap is required to tolerate impre-10 cise alignment of the diaphragm and to prevent the unacceptably distorted output that occurs when the diaphragm contacts the magnet.
+Thus, a wide gap is required to tolerate imprecise alignment of the diaphragm and to prevent the unacceptably distorted output that occurs when the diaphragm contacts the magnet.

-In the above-referenced prior art transducer, the diaphragms are aligned centrally in the magnet gap by a set of elastic cords, each spanning from one magnet to the other and passing through a small hole defined in the diaphragm.
-Although the elastic cords are sized to tightly fit the holes defined in the diaphragm, the diaated by using a wider magnet gap, which results in a lower efficiency transducer unsuitable for applications such as automotive and portable stereos.
-An additional characteristic of this suspension approach is that the ish the high frequency performance of the transducer.
+In the above the above-referenced prior art transducer, the diaphragms are aligned centrally in the mag-10 net gap by a set of elastic cords, each spanning from one magnet to the other and passing through a small hole defined in the diaphragm.
+Although the elastic cords are sized to tightly fit the holes defined in the diaphragm, the diaphragm may slightly shift over time.
+This shift is tolerated by using a wider magnet gap, which results in a lower efficiency transducer unsuitable for applications such as automotive and portable stereos.
+An additional characteristic of this suspension approach is that the added mass of the elastic cords tends to slightly diminish the high frequency performance of the transducer.

 A further characteristic of the prior art transducer making it less than ideal for portable applications, is the further reduced efficiency caused by the larger magnet pole plates, which must extend beyond the magnets to provide a rigid position for the magnets to be secured to each other across the magnet gap above and below the diaphragm, and without interfering with the diaphragm.
-The securing bars used for this purpose tend to efficiency.
+The securing bars used for this purpose tend to limit the width of the diaphragm, resulting in limited efficiency.